sofiapapad90/VarCoPP/README.md

 ## 1. Summary - What is this code about?

 This is the source code for **VarCoPP**, the Variant Combination Pathogenicity Predictor, which predicts the pathogenicity of bi-locus variant combinations (*i.e.* variants between two genes).
-It is based on the in-house developed code that was used to produce the performance results presented in the paper: Papadimitriou, S. *et al.* Predicting disease-causing variant combinations, *Proceedings of the National Academy of Sciences*.
+This is the in-house developed code that was used to produce the performance results presented in the paper: Papadimitriou, S. *et al.* Predicting disease-causing variant combinations, *Proceedings of the National Academy of Sciences*.
 May 2019, DOI: https://doi.org/10.1073/pnas.1815601116.

-With the current code you can:
+With the current code you can reproduce the results described in the paper:
-1. re-train VarCoPP using the same annotated training datasets that were used in the paper (present in the **./training_data** directory) or
+1. re-train VarCoPP using the same annotated training datasets (present in the **./training_data/** directory), or
-2. try the current VarCoPP model on the annotated validation data used in the paper (Datasets S1 - S5, an example of Dataset S1 is available in the **./example_data** directory).
+2. use the VarCoPP model (VarCoPP_model.p.gz) on the annotated validation data (Dataset_S1 to S5, available in the **./validation_data/** directory).

 VarCoPP provides as output a .txt file containing a list of predictions for each digenic combination, including a final class label (“**disease-causing**” or “**neutral**”) for each instance.
 This list is ranked based on the **Support Score** of